choderalab/pymbar-examples/alchemical-free-energy/gromacs/README.md

 python alchemical_analysis.py -d data/3-methylindole-11steps-neighbors
 ```

-Note how all the output results are the same EXCEPT for MBAR, which
+Note how all the output results are the same _except_ for MBAR, which
 is omitted from the calculation.

 Sample output for both cases is provided in the files: